CALCIUM OXALATE BLADDER STONES

 STEP ONE: DIET

 While special diets cannot dissolve existing stones, they do help prevent the development of new stones.
 Prevention centers on creating a urinary environment with minimal calcium and minimal oxalate as well as creating a urine pH that is not conducive to calcium oxalate formation.
+Further, high protein, high sodium diets should not be used and diets low in phosphorus may stimulate vitamin D production and could increase calcium absorption.

-For each of the above diets, the canned form is preferrable to dry so as to increase water consumption and thus help dilute the urine.
+For each of the above diets, the canned form is preferable to dry so as to increase water consumption and thus help dilute the urine.
 It is especially important to avoid table scraps when caring for an oxalate stone forming dog.
 Still, no one wants their dog to live life without treats.
 The following treats are acceptable for oxalate stone forming dogs:

 There are some medications which can increase the risk of calcium oxalate stone development and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increase risk of forming oxalate stones; such supplementation should be discontinued.